Esri/react-arcgis/.github/ISSUE_TEMPLATE/bug_report.md

 YOUR BUG MAY ALREADY BE LOGGED!
 Please search this repository for existing issues: https://github.com/Esri/react-arcgis/issues

-This repository only handles issues regarding react-arcgis, which is a wrapper around esri-loader Esri-loader in turn helps you load the ArcGIS API for JavaScript.
+This repository only handles issues regarding react-arcgis, which is a wrapper around esri-loader.
+Esri-loader in turn helps you load the ArcGIS API for JavaScript.
 - Issues related to esri-loader should go here: https://github.com/Esri/esri-loader
 - Issues and questions specific to the ArcGIS API for JavaScript should go to Esri Tech Support (https://support.esri.com/contact-tech-support) or the ArcGIS API for JavaScript community on GeoNet (https://geonet.esri.com/community/developers/web-developers/arcgis-api-for-javascript)
 -->